Computer System Requirements

 - Internet Browser with Internet access (high-speed broadband connection required for Integr@te course download)

 - PowerPoint 2003 recommended but not required.

-- Word processor able to write to .doc format
+- Word processor able to write to .doc or .docx format

 - Email program able to send and receive email attachments

 - Windows or Macintosh computer able to download multimedia files